xfold/DiscoveringAndInterpretingConceptualBiases/README.md

   <li><b>Models/</b>: Folder containing the toy model for dataset <i>toy_1000_trp.csv</i>, together with the pretrained models used in the paper.</li>
   <li><b>Source/</b>: Folder containing the source code used in this submission.  </li>
   <li><b>Source/Misc</b>: Folder containing helper functions related with the submission.</li>
+  <li><b>PaperExperiments/</b>: Folder containing a jupyter notebook with a step by step explanation showing how to reproduce all figures presented in the paper.
   <li><b>Run.example.train.py</b>: Training example which used the toy dataset provided in this repository to train an embeddings model. </li>
   <li><b>Run.example.bias.py</b>: Apply our method to discover the biases of the toy example model trained with `Run.example.train.py`. </li>
   <li><b>Run.example.full.ipynb</b>: Python notebook walkthrough exemplifying the whole bias discovery process.
 This includes: (i) training an embedding model, (ii) discovering biases and clustering, (iii) semantic label tagging, and (iv) exploration of the biases of the model using the toy dataset provided in this project.</li>